 You can never be too careful when moving into a new neighbourhood, and a recent arrival can often make an attractive, soft target for an opportunistic crook.
 One of the first things I do after moving into a new house or apartment is contact a reputable locksmith to change existing locks or install new ones on external doors and windows.
 To date, we have never had a break in, so it seems to be working!

 In all the chaos, it can be easy to forget to have your mail forwarded to your new address.
 While snail mail is dying a slow and painful death at the hands of its electronic cousin, you don’t want to miss important correspondence.
 The one time I neglected to have my mail forwarded, I missed a speeding fine notice and ended up forking out almost double in penalties and fees due to the late payment.
+If you aren’t able to have the mail forwarded right away, at least have the USPS hold your mail until you can pick it up.

 Another horrible mistake I made was not changing the utilities out of my name for my previous home.
 The new people ended up using electricity, gas, water and internet on my tab for months before the companies started contacting me demanding payment.
 Make sure you switch all your accounts right away to avoid costly mistakes like mine.